Methylene Blue for Anti-Aging – Evidence, Benefits, and Myths

 1. It Supports Your Mitochondria

 As you get older, your mitochondria produce less energy and create more damaging free radicals.
 A 2010 study by Atamna and Kumar in the Journal of Alzheimer’s Disease showed that methylene blue can act as an alternative electron carrier in the mitochondrial electron transport chain.
+In simple terms, it helps your cells make energy more efficiently and reduces oxidative stress, a key factor in aging.

 2. It May Protect Your Brain

 Memory loss and cognitive decline are among the biggest worries of aging.
 Research by Rojas, Bruchey, and Gonzalez-Lima (2012), published in Progress in Neurobiology, found that methylene blue improved memory in animal models by boosting brain metabolism and protecting neurons.
+If you’re thinking about long-term brain health, methylene blue is being studied as a possible way to slow down neurodegeneration.

 3. It Could Rejuvenate Your Skin

 If you’re more concerned about wrinkles and skin health, there’s promising news.
 In 2017, Zheng-Mei Xiong and colleagues at the University of Maryland reported in Scientific Reports that methylene blue extended the lifespan of human skin fibroblasts in the lab.
+It improved elasticity and reduced oxidative damage.
+Imagine a cream that could help your skin stay younger for longer.
+Researchers are already testing methylene blue in skincare formulas.

 What Benefits Could You Expect?